 Winters in the Maritimes are always full of fun!
 Sure, there’s snow (sometimes a lot of snow), but there’s no reason to let that get in the way of your outdoor adventure.
 In fact, snow can make your next winter escapade that much better!
 If you’re planning on doing some travelling throughout the Maritimes this season, we’ve put together some suggestions for things to do outdoors in the winter that you won’t want to pass up!

 Skiers and snowboarders alike will find plenty of opportunities for outdoor adventures this winter!
 With more than half a dozen hills across all three Maritime Provinces, you’re never far away from a spot where you can strap in and shred!
 Ski Wentworth, located in the beautiful Wentworth Valley, is the largest hill in the region.
 This mountain has over 20 trails and a massive terrain park to unleash your inner daredevil.
-Elsewhere in Nova Scotia, you’ll find Martock in the Annapolis Valley and Ski Ben Eoin in Cape Breton.
-New Brunswick is home to Crabbe Mountain in Lower Hainesville, Mount Farlagne in Edmunston, and Poley Mountain in Sussex (only 45 minutes from the mv Fundy Rose).
+Elsewhere in Nova Scotia, you’ll find Martock in the Annapolis Valley and both Ski Ben Eoin and Cape Smokey in Cape Breton.
+New Brunswick is home to Crabbe Mountain in Lower Hainesville, Mount Farlagne in Edmunston, and Poley Mountain in Sussex (only 45 minutes from MV Fundy Rose).

 Of course, if you’d rather spend your days exploring and your evenings inside, the Maritimes have plenty of great accommodations throughout the region.

-From the slopes to the sleighs, the Maritimes are a winter wonderland.
+From the slopes to the sleighs, the Maritimes is a winter wonderland.
 It’s time to embrace the snow and take advantage of everything Canada’s East Coast has to offer.
 To learn more, check out Explore the Maritimes or start planning your winter adventure today!